aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, the grasslands from the [Landscape classification](#Ch05.03) are selected (value 330 reclassified to value 1, others as 0).
-Once selected, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+Once selected, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised